boson-php/docs/05.webview-apis/battery-api.md

 ```

 <note>
-For non-mobile devices the discharging time is always <code>null</code>
+For non-mobile devices the discharging time is always `null`
 </note>